 Indestructible is an evergreen keyword in Magic: The Gathering.
 A creature with indestructible can’t be destroyed by damage and effects which say ‘destroy’.
-If you want to understand the MTG indestructible ability better, or get some cards and build an indestructible deck, this article is for you!
-It covers all the need-to-knows – how indestructible works, how to destroy indestructible creatures and even features a 1/1 card that has been known to demolish players!
+This article looks at the MTG indestructible rules, the best indestructible cards, and how to destroy indestructible creatures!

 MTG Indestructible Rules